ITISFoundation/ti-planning-tool-manual/docs/plan/create_new_plan.md

   <img width="90%" src="assets/quickguide/newplan.png">
 </p>

+Three different kinds of planning studies can be initialized, which correspond to the [three modes](/docs/background/modes.md): classic TI, multi-channel TI, and phase-modulation TI.

 Allow for some time for the study initiation.
 Once the study is ready, you will have access to the different planning steps and their views:
 * [Step 1: Setup](/docs/services/electrode_selector.md)